-Many of my women clients already have such high expectations for themselves and are overtaxed – I’m not sure we should be putting the emphasis on them playing bigger!
+Many of the women I work with already have such high expectations for themselves and are overtaxed.
+I often feel the same way.
+I’m not sure we should be putting the emphasis on playing bigger!

 This program teaches an inside-out definition of playing big.
 Playing big isn’t about striving harder or doing more.
 It is about honestly accepting one’s true aspirations and callings and playing big in going for them.
 Because it leads to women being more aligned with their authentic selves, and more tapped into their passions, it generally creates more energy, less stress, and far less striving in women’s lives.
 It’s an alternative to perfectionistic go-go-going, a deeper path of self-actualization.

 This is not a certification or a licensing program.
 It’s a training program that equips you to use the Playing Big tools in your work for powerful impact with those you coach, mentor, and teach.

 If you would like to state that you have “completed the Playing Big Facilitators Training with Tara Mohr,” at the close of the program you’ll simply: